Jadsom

-Jadsom Meemyas de Oliveira da Silva (born 20 May 2001), known as Jadsom, is a Brazilian footballer who plays as a defensive midfielder for Red Bull Bragantino.
+Jadsom Meemyas de Oliveira da Silva (born 20 May 2001), known as Jadsom, is a Brazilian footballer who plays as a defensive midfielder for Al Wahda.

 Life and career

 Born in Recife, Silva started his career at Sport Club do Recife where he made his professional debut on February 3, 2019, in a Campeonato Pernambucano's match against América.
 On February 21, 2019, Silva moved permanently to Cruzeiro where he debuted in the Série A on July 27, 2019, against Athletico Paranaense.